Norton Rose Fulbright Canada LLP

 Mat has represented a wide range of well-known international brands before the courts and arbitration tribunals in protecting and defending their trademarks and reputation within Canada.

 Mat also provides advice to entrepreneurs regarding the use of IP assets online, navigating novel challenges with trademark use, software and app copyright issues, streaming, and other emerging platform issues.

 Mat has particular experience addressing the complexities that arise with multi-jurisdictional litigation issues, and has acted on behalf of clients obtaining evidence in Canada for use in legal proceedings around the world, and clients concurrently enforcing their intellectual property rights in multiple jurisdictions.

-Mat has appeared before the Supreme Court and Court of Appeal of British Columbia, before the Federal Court and Federal Court of Appeal, the Trademarks Opposition Board, and in several international arbitrations.
+Mat has appeared before Supreme Court and Court of Appeal of British Columbia, before the Federal Court and Federal Court of Appeal, the Ontario Superior Courts, the Trademarks Opposition Board, and in several international arbitrations.